postcss/postcss/docs/plugins.md

 * [`postcss-image-inliner`] inlines local and remote images.
 * [`postcss-instagram`] adds Instagram filters to `filter`.
 * [`postcss-filter-tint`] adds tint filter to elements such as images.
+* [`postcss-foft-classes`] adds guarding classes to blocks using web fonts for better font loading strategies.
 * [`postcss-font-awesome`] adds an easy shortcut to font-awesome unicode codes
 * [`postcss-font-pack`] simplifies font declarations and validates they match configured font packs.